 Reducing the negative impact of ACEs

-We know that adverse experiences can potentially impact on children's long-term health and life outcomes.
-Getting the right help at the right time for children and young people is crucial to mitigate the negative impacts of adversity and trauma and to reduce the likelihood of long-term negative consequences into adulthood.
+We know that adverse experiences can potentially impact children's long-term health and life outcomes.
+It’s crucial for children and young people to get the right help at the right time as this mitigates the negative impacts of adversity and trauma and reduces the likelihood of long-term negative consequences into adulthood.

-Examples of the type of action we are taking include:
+Some examples of the types of action we are taking include:

 - helping to keep children safe from abuse and neglect through the Child Protection Improvement Programme

-- developing a Barnahus - or Children's House - approach to ensure that children who experience severe trauma receive the support and recovery services they need
+- developing a Bairns' Hoose - or Children's House - approach to ensure that children who experience severe trauma receive the support and recovery services they need

 - supporting children affected by parental substance misuse